likeawednesday/TechCamp_DataViz/readme.md

-# Data Visualization with Python
+# Data Analysis & Visualization with Python

 ## Setup
 - [How to Setup Linux on Your Chromebook](resources/How_To_Setup_Linux_On_Chromebook.pdf)